Manolis Zografakis

 Sound Therapist

-Manolis Zografakis is a certified sound therapist and a member of the International Sound Therapy Association (ISTA) and the International Practitioners of Holistic Medicine (IPHM).
-He is also a Vipassana meditation practitioner, Breathwork facilitator, and trained practitioner in Pranic Healing and Theta Healing.
+Manolis Zografakis has been working with sound as a therapeutic practice for over nine years, offering sessions, training programmes, and wellness collaborations across Greece and internationally.
+He is a certified member of the International Sound Therapy Association (ISTA) and the International Practitioners of Holistic Medicine (IPHM), and a trained practitioner in Breathwork, Pranic Healing, and Theta Healing.

-Seeking a broader perspective, he traveled across Southeast Asia, studying both sound and energy-based approaches in different cultural contexts.
-In Kathmandu, Nepal, he trained in traditional Tibetan singing bowl methods under Master Shree Krishna Shahi.
-His studies continued with institutions such as the Sound Healing Academy, the Peter Hess Institute, and the Chiang Mai Holistic Wellness Center.
-Alongside this, his meditation practice deepened through multiple 10-day Vipassana retreats in Nepal and Myanmar.
+Seeking a broader perspective, he travelled across Southeast Asia, studying sound and energy-based practices in different cultural contexts.
+In Kathmandu, Nepal, he trained in traditional Tibetan singing bowl methods under Master Shree Krishna Shahi, and continued his studies with institutions including the Sound Healing Academy, the Peter Hess Institute, and the Chiang Mai Holistic Wellness Center.
+His meditation practice deepened through multiple 10-day Vipassana retreats in Nepal and Myanmar.

-Since 2016, Manolis has been offering one-to-one sessions and group sound experiences across Germany, Greece, India, and Nepal.
-Now based in Chania, Crete, he works throughout Greece and internationally, and leads professional training programs for wellness and mental health practitioners.
+Since 2016 he has been offering one-to-one sessions and group sound experiences in Germany, Greece, India, and Nepal.
+He now works from Chania, Crete, travelling internationally for sessions, residencies, and training programmes.

-His approach brings together elements from Western science, such as nervous system regulation and the physiology of sound, with Eastern perspectives that view the body as an interconnected system of energy, awareness, and flow.
+His approach brings together Western understanding of nervous system regulation and the physiology of sound with Eastern perspectives that view the body as an interconnected system of energy, awareness, and flow.
+At the heart of it is a simple intention: to create a grounded and supportive space where sound, breath, and stillness can help people rest, reconnect, and return to themselves.

 Accredited and Member of